tylerharter/cs301-projects/fall19/lab-p5/README.md

 ### 4. Filtering data

-Your job is to replace the `???` parts below so that the name of every hurricane that occurred in 2018 in printed.
+Your job is to replace the `???` parts below so that the name of every hurricane with a speed under 80 mph in printed.

 ```python
 for i in range(???):